 This case involved an M-1918A2 Browning Automatic Rifle (BAR) which was manufactured for World War II.
-The rifle was part of a ship’s armament and was being fired off the fantail for training.
-It was loaded and set down; and promptly began an unattended runaway of all 20 rounds, chopping up the legs of 4 sailors before running dry.
+The rifle was part of a ship’s armament (in year 1977) and was being fired off the fantail for “training”.
+The BAR was loaded and set down.
+The ship rolled, the Browning slid, and promptly began an unattended runaway of all 20 rounds, chopping up the legs of 4 sailors before running dry.

-I was deposed and the case was eventually settled, with the 4 maimed sailors receiving compensation.
+I was deposed and explained at great length the firearms design and the firearms manufacture issues involved.
+The case was eventually settled, with the 4 maimed sailors receiving compensation.

 One could argue that it was unfair for New England Arms (really their insurance carrier) to pay for a weapon built exactly according to the drawings specified under a Federal contract for World War II.
 This is especially odious because patriotic companies like H&R traditionally took manufacturing contracts to support the military during wartime.
 And they did it with little, or no, profit voluntarily built in to the contract.
 And they frequently geared up for, and began manufacture before they even got a contract.
 Patriotic actions like this contributed to the demise of many such companies (such as Chrysler) in the Post World War II environment.
 (Contrast this to many shameless, anti-semite profiteers, such as Ford.)